OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 ## Use the most up-to-date project files

-If you use Visual Studio to develop your add-in, to use the newest API members of the Office JavaScript API and the [v1.1 features of the add-in manifest](../develop/add-in-manifests.md) (which is validated against offappmanifest-1.1.xsd), you need to download the latest version of Visual Studio.
+If you use Visual Studio to develop your add-in, to use the newest API members of the Office JavaScript API and the [v1.1 features of the add-in XML manifest](../develop/xml-manifest-overview.md) (which is validated against offappmanifest-1.1.xsd), you need to download the latest version of Visual Studio.
 To download Visual Studio, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
 During installation you'll need to select the Office/SharePoint development workload.

 If you use a text editor or IDE other than Visual Studio to develop your add-in, you need to update the references to the content delivery network (CDN) for Office.js and the version of schema referenced in your add-in's manifest.